Oily skin is the result of the overproduction of sebum from sebaceous glands. These glands are located under the skin’s surface.

 You can also apply just tomato pulp or tomato slices to your skin.

-Although the idea of applying oil to oily skin seems counterproductive, jojoba oil is a folk remedy to treat oily skin, acne, and other skin problems.
 It’s thought that jojoba mimics sebum on the skin to “trick” sebaceous glands into producing less sebum and help keep oil levels balanced.
 There’s no scientific research to support this theory, though.
-Still, a 2012 study found that applying a mask made of healing clay and jojoba oil two to three times weekly helped heal skin lesions and mild acne.

-It is possible to develop allergies to remedies you have been using for a while.
+It’s possible to develop allergies to remedies you’ve been using for a while.
 If your skin becomes sensitive to any product, discontinue use.

 If a home remedy worsens symptoms, stop using it, and contact your doctor or a dermatologist.